obmarg/cynic/cynic-book/src/derives/query-fragments.md

 );
 ```

+See [query variables][1] for more details.

-#### Nested Arguments
+#### Nested Variables

-The example above showed how to pass arguments to the top level of a query.
+The example above showed how to pass variables to the top level of a query.
 If
-you want to pass arguments to a nested QueryFragment then all it's parent
+you want to pass variables to a nested QueryFragment then all it's parent
-`QueryFragment`s must specify the same `argument_struct` in their `cynic`
+`QueryFragment`s must specify the same `variables` in their `cynic`
 attribute.
-This is neccesary so that the `FragmentArgument` struct gets passed
+This is neccesary so that the `QueryVariables` struct gets passed
 down to that level of a query.

-If no nested QueryFragments require arguments, you can omit the
+If no nested `QueryFragments` require arguments, you can omit the
-`argument_struct` attr.
+`variables` attr from those `QueryFragments`

 ### Mutations